keeganmjgreen/3D-Printed-Sensors-Development-Platform/Example-Process-Flow.md

 This section further explores the Pithon platform for 3D printed sensors. \
 ​ \
 How do implementations of the Pithon platform get made?
-How will users produce 3D printed sensors for themselves?
+How will you produce 3D printed sensors for yourself?
 What does the process look like?
 To answer these questions, we will walk through an example process flow. \
 ​

 The process begins with continuous fabrication, building your design from the ground up using conductive and structural plastics. \